michaelraba/citriniPaperPodCode/README.md

 # Meeting Question,

 -   the xcorr() returns a $\left(2*\text{totalTimesteps} -1\right)$ function.
-We need a matrix for the eigenvalue problem.
-That matrix is actually symmetric.
-    To form that we follow [this wikipedia article on cross-correlation](https://en.wikipedia.org/wiki/Cross-correlation) and since the process is stationary, it is symmetric:
+We need a **matrix** (not array) for the eigenvalue problem.
+So how to organize that vector in a matrix.
+First, that matrix is actually symmetric.
+Also, to form that we follow [this wikipedia article on cross-correlation](https://en.wikipedia.org/wiki/Cross-correlation) and since the process is stationary, it is symmetric:

     ![img](images/readme/screenshot2022-05-22_20-57-12_.png)